 The PATHS Data Resource is available to investigators interested in child health and development research.
 More information about the PATHS Data Resource, including a brief overview of the steps required to obtain access to this resource can be found here.

 Overview of PATHS Equity for Children Research Program (poster)

 The PATHS Equity for Children research team hosted a conference in Winnipeg, May 30-June 1, 2016, on topics around Health Equity.
-Please visit our conference website for more details!
+Please read the PATHS Equity Conference Summary - Blog for more details!